Coernel82/smartCharge4evcc/readme.md

 - An OpenWeather account to retrieve weather data.
 You can create an account and get your API key [here](https://home.openweathermap.org/users/sign_up).
 - a contract with tibber and your [acces token] (https://developer.tibber.com/settings/accesstoken), alternatively: integrate another source for energy prices such as Fraunhofer or Awattar - see - [Contributing](#contributing)
 - a fake loadpoint and charger to be able to lock the home battery with a "quick and dirty" trick: https://github.com/evcc-io/evcc/wiki/aaa-Lifehacks#entladung-eines-steuerbaren-hausspeicher-preisgesteuert-oder-manuell-sperren
+- heatpump set up with SG Ready (https://docs.evcc.io/docs/faq#heizstab--w%C3%A4rmepumpe)
+  - if not set up: you will just get an error message - the program keeps operable
+  - furthermore the relays need to react to different conditions.
+For the Smart Grid operations 1/0 is "boost light", it must react to the evcc MQTT api publish on
+  - 0/1 for block modes
+  - TODO: [high prio] - detailed description, link to my shelly scripts

 ## 🛠️ Installation
 If these instructions say ``sudo`` do so.
 If not, do not!